 Call-to-Action (CTA) buttons represent another element that can strongly influence the SEO potential of your email marketing campaign.
 CTA has to be well-designed and eye-catching in order to convince more subscribers to visit your site.

 You should always add whitespace around CTA buttons to clearly separate it from other parts of the message.
 The CTA should be larger than other features, but don’t oversize it – just follow the example of graphic design leaders and you won’t make mistakes.
+This doesn’t only apply to your email templates but to your opt-in popups as well.

 6. Mobile Friendliness